-This section contains a high-level specification of each Security Function (SF) of the TOE that contributes to satisfaction of the Security Functional Requirements of chapter 5.
-The specifications cover four major areas: identification and authentication, security attribute maintenance, directory access control and auditing.
+This section contains a high-level specification of each Security Function (SF) of the TOE that contributes to satisfaction of the Security Functional Requirements (SFRs) of chapter 5.
+The specifications cover five major areas: identification and authentication, application access control, security attribute maintenance, user repository access control, and audit and accountability.